The Ultimate Guide to Hiking Deogyusan [덕유산] National Park: Trails, Food, and Travel Tips for Your Perfect Adventure

-Deogyusan National Park [덕유산국립공원] is one of South Korea’s best-kept secrets, often overlooked by international visitors despite its exceptional hiking trails and stunning natural beauty.
-This underappreciated park offers a range of outdoor experiences that rival other well-known national parks.
-In this guide, I aim to highlight the unique charm of Deogyusan and bring attention to why it deserves a spot on every hiker’s itinerary.
+Deogyusan National Park [덕유산국립공원] is one of South Korea’s best-kept secrets, often overlooked by international visitors despite its outstanding hiking trails and beautiful scenery.
+This underrated park offers a variety of outdoor experiences that rival those found in more well-known national parks.
+This guide highlights the unique appeal of Deogyusan and explains why it deserves a spot on every hiker’s itinerary.

-This is a getaway destination perfect for the whole family, non-hikers, Korean food enthusiasts and the skiing community.
+This is a great getaway destination for families, non-hikers, Korean food enthusiasts, and the skiing community.

 In this guide I cover:

-I’m writing this guide with the expertise of having hiked and visited Deokyusan National Park on 7 separate occasions under various conditions and by various methods
+I’m writing this guide based on firsthand experience, having visited and hiked in Deogyusan National Park on seven separate occasions under a variety of conditions and using different routes.

 Hiking Courses in Deogyusan National Park